 If you make an application to transfer ownership and we accept it, you'll receive a new Policy Schedule, which outlines your specific cover details.
-Together, this PDS, the CIB or disclosure document referred to in your original Policy Schedule, your new Policy Schedule and your original Policy Document form your insurance contract with us.
+Together, this PDS, the CIB referred to in your original Policy Schedule, your new Policy Schedule and your original Policy Document form your insurance contract with us.